 All monosyllabic nouns and adjectives are stressed.
 But in a compound noun, the first word is usually more stressed.

-Stress is important in pronunciation, because it helps distinguishing between a compound noun and an adjective with a noun.
-Look at the example:
+Stress is an important aspect of pronunciation because it helps to distinguish between a compound noun and a phrase consisting of an adjective and a noun.

 Here, 'white' is more stressed than 'house' and it means the 'Whitehouse,' the official residence and workplace of the president of the United States.

 American or British?